Arthur Fowler: Storylines

 Mark returns in 1990 and announces on Christmas Day the following year that he is HIV positive.
 Arthur has a difficult time accepting his son's illness and his lack of education concerning HIV leads him to react in trepidation.
 Mark eventually helps him come to terms with his status, and he and Arthur enjoy a close relationship in the following years.
 In 1991, Arthur starts his own gardening business and is awarded a contract to maintain the Albert Square gardens.
-This leads to Arthur being employed by lonely divorcee Christine Hewitt (Elizabeth Power).
+This leads to Arthur being employed by lonely divorcée Christine Hewitt (Elizabeth Power).
 Christine and Arthur soon become friends and Christine becomes Arthur's assistant.
-In May, Pauline goes to New Zealand to care for her brother, Kenny (Michael Attwell), who has been in a car accident.
+In May, Pauline goes to New Zealand to care for her brother Kenny (Michael Attwell), who has been in a car accident.
 In Pauline's absence, Christine becomes a regular visitor to Albert Square and becomes very fond of Arthur.
 By Christmas, Arthur and Christine embark on an affair.
-Christine begins to crave more commitment and when he refuses, she gets a job at Kathy Beale's (Gillian Taylforth) café so she can be as close to him.
+Christine begins to crave more commitment and when he refuses, she gets a job at Kathy Beale's (Gillian Taylforth) café so she can be close to him.
 The affair continues until Kathy sees them kissing and forces a confession from Christine.
 Faced with the threat that Pauline may find out, Arthur begins to cool their romance.
 Christine, sensing that she is losing Arthur, becomes emotionally erratic and begins to drink heavily, stalks Arthur around the square and attempts to buy the affections of his younger son, Martin.
 This only infuriates Arthur.